Michael Patrick Kelly

-Michael Patrick Kelly (Paddy Kelly) was born on December 5, 1977.
-He is an Irish-American singer, musician and composer.
+Michael Patrick Kelly (born December 5, 1977) is an Irish-American singer, musician and composer.
 Kelly was born in Dublin.
-He came to fame as the third-youngest member of the pop and folk band The Kelly Family, who belong to the commercially most successful acts in Europe with over 20 million records sold since the mid-1990s.
+He was a member of the pop and folk band The Kelly Family, one of the most commercially successful acts in Europe, with over 20 million records sold since the mid-1990s.
 After years in the public eye, Kelly released his debut solo album In Exile and shortly thereafter retired to a monastery in France.
 After six years he returned to the music business in 2011.
 Kelly currently resides in Germany.
+In addition to his career as a singer, he served as a coach on the eighth season of The Voice of Germany.
+He won the show with his artist Samuel Rösch.
+He also served as a coach on the second season of the German version of The Voice Senior and will serve as a coach for the fourteenth season of The Voice Kids.